swiftype/unicorn-ctl/README.md

 * `status` - Display current application server status.
 If the server is up, the command exits with exit code 0, otherwise the exit code will be 1.

-For more information on unicorn procss management you could check their [official documentation page](http://unicorn.bogomips.org/SIGNALS.html).
+For more information on unicorn process management you could check their [official documentation page](http://unicorn.bogomips.org/SIGNALS.html).

 ### License